-Dr. Gold received her B.A. degree from Brandeis University in 1988, graduating summa cum laude with concentrations in both Chemistry and Biology, with Highest Honors in Chemistry.
-She then relocated from Waltham, Massachusetts to the Bronx, New York where she earned an MD degree and election into Alpha Omega Alpha in 1992.
+Dr. Gold received her B.A. degree from Brandeis University in 1988, graduating summa cum laude with concentrations in both chemistry and biology, with highest honors in chemistry.
+She then relocated from Waltham, Massachusetts to the Bronx, New York where she earned an M.D. degree and election into Alpha Omega Alpha in 1992.
 Dr. Gold (at that time known as Dr. Bersch) then returned to her home state, and completed the University of Connecticut/St. Francis Hospital and Medical Center Family Practice Residency Program in 1995.
 In an effort to solidify her training in maternity care, Dr. Gold went to Jasper, Texas in April 1996 where she planned a three-month "mini-fellowship."
 After just a few short weeks, it became evident that this was a superb, unique learning opportunity for rural family medicine.
 At Dr. Gold's request, with the academic support of the Family Medicine Department at the University of Texas Medical Branch at Galveston, a one-year Rural Family Practice/Maternity Care Fellowship was created.
 Dr. Gold helped to design the fellowship, was the first to complete it in April 1997, and was the on-site fellowship director for the subsequent three-and-a-half years.
 In addition to the focus of practicing family medicine in a rural environment, the fellowship taught operative obstetrical skills including C-sections, postpartum tubal ligations, and dilation and curettage procedures.
 In August of 2000, Dr. Gold was swept off her feet by her Prince Charming.
 She left Jasper in November 2000, returned to Connecticut, and planned her storybook wedding.
-In July 2001, Dr. Gold joined our faculty as the Obstetrics and Gynecology coordinator.
-Here, she plans to utilize the skills she learned in Jasper in the education of family practice residents.
+In July 2001, Dr. Gold joined our faculty as the Obstetrics coordinator.
+Here, she uses the skills she learned in Jasper in the education of family medicine residents.